 Kerensa leads GRuB’s Community-based Fundraising, Special Events and Volunteer Coordination Programs.
 She comes to GRuB with passions for good local food, gardening and building relationships across multicultural backgrounds.
-She has over almost 15 years of experience in the nonprofit world from parenting & child welfare, affordable housing & grantwriting, and project evaluation & management.
+She has over 15 years of experience in the nonprofit world from parenting & child welfare, affordable housing & grantwriting, and project evaluation & management.
 With Kerensa’s international background and passion for inspiring cross-cultural learning, much of her past work has been spent helping people to live successful and sustainable lives through empowerment and inclusivity.

 Sade Gilliom, MES, has been a part of the GRuB community since 2014 as a volunteer, Americorps member with the GRuB Garden Project, and workshop attendee.
 They joined the staff team in 2019.
 Sade’s main role at GRuB includes creating and managing systems to facilitate ease of operations.
 Sade’s passions include sustainable farming, wild crafting, ecology, criminal justice reform, community connection and everything GRuBby!
 They spend their free time with their goats and chickens on their farm and kayaking in the Salish Sea.

 Clare, M.E.S, is a writer, artist, activist, bibliophile, tea-leaf reader, and urban rooftop gardener.
 She has enjoyed spending lots of her time playing with story--she's worked in bookstores for the past six years, and she's been a writer and storyteller all her life.
 She loves poking holes in dominant or obsolete narratives and strives to both listen to and help uplift the voices and stories that have been too often cast aside.
 She can often be found playing at her secret swimming spots with a good book and a bunch of doodling supplies.